takari/team-book/40-lifecycle.md

 # The Takari Lifecycle

 TEAM includes an optimized replacement for the Maven default lifecycle.
-The Takari Lifecycle Plugin provided you access to a number of significant
+The Takari Lifecycle Plugin provides you access to a number of significant
 advantages:

 1. One plugin with a small set of dependencies provides equivalent functionality to five plugins with a large set of transitive dependencies.
-This reduces the download times to retrieve the needed components as well tje storage space requirements in your repositories.
+This reduces the download times to retrieve the needed components as well the storage space requirements in your repositories.

 2. The configuration for a number of aspects for your build is centralized to one plugin and simplified.

-3. The reduced complexity of the plugins involved in the build results in higher build performance on the command line and in the IDE.
+3. The reduced complexity of the plugins involved in the build, results in higher build performance on the command line and in the IDE.

 4. The build is fully incremental, not only for your source code, but also for